Pre-Disputes

 When to use:

-• Immediately after receiving PRE_DISPUTE_ACTION_REQUIRED webhook
+• Immediately after receiving PRE_DISPUTE_OPEN webhook

 • To check current status of in-progress pre-disputes

-3. Download consumer files (if available)
+3. Download consumer files (when available)

 Download any documentation or evidence submitted by consumer.